Simpplr Employee Comms & Experience Virtual Summit 2026 for internal communications and EX leaders

 Communicators are navigating constant change, rising expectations, and the pressure to hold trust and clarity together at scale.
 Burnout is real.
 So is the tension between staying authentic and getting everything done.

-In this closing session, Regine Nelson, Internal Communications and Employee Engagement Leader, and Regan Zuege reflect on what it takes to not just survive in internal communications but to build a career that lasts.
+In this closing session, Regine Nelson (Couchbase) and Regan Zuege (Simpplr) reflect on what it takes to not just survive in internal communications but to build a career that lasts.
 They’ll share candid perspectives on knowing your value, setting boundaries, and making intentional choices about where to focus your time and energy.

 They’ll also explore how systems, partnerships, and guardrails create room for communicators to protect what makes the work human while still delivering real impact.